-Ravioli with Pumpkin Cream Sauce is indulgent, cozy, and so satisfying for a cold night.
+This creamy pumpkin ravioli is indulgent, cozy, and so satisfying for a cold night.
 Plus, it's ready in only 20 minutes!
 Even better, garnished with toasted pumpkin seeds, this ravioli is so beautiful, you can serve it to last minute dinner guests and they will have no idea you whipped this up in a flash.

 - Heavy cream: since the sauce is simmered, you cannot really substitute a lower fat version as it would be more likely to separate.
 Sorry, full fat only!

 - Stock or broth: any kind will work!
 I used chicken stock.
 To make the recipe vegetarian, use vegetable broth (and meat-free ravioli too, of course!).

 Timing of When to Cook the Ravioli